 Music of North Macedonia and Bulgaria is mostly in irregular rhythm, which has a different drive than regular and that is a reason we love to perform it and teach it.

-Find more of our New Balkan Rhythm workshops on our YouTube channel.
+Find more New Balkan Rhythm workshops on our website and on our YouTube channel.
 Subscribe!

 Kraj Vardarot sedish, mori